mingfang/terraform-provider-k8s/docs/resources/apiextensions_k8s_io_v1beta1_custom_resource_definition.md

 ###### Required •  TypeString

 type is an OpenAPI type definition for this column.
 See https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types for details.
+#### deprecated

+######  TypeString

+deprecated indicates this version of the custom resource API is deprecated.
+When set to true, API requests to this version receive a warning header in the server response.
+Defaults to false.
+#### deprecation_warning

+######  TypeString

+deprecationWarning overrides the default warning returned to API clients.
+May only be set when `deprecated` is true.
+The default warning indicates this version is deprecated and recommends use of the newest served version of equal or greater stability, if one exists.
 #### name

 ###### Required •  TypeString